ARK-Electronics/ark_companion_scripts/README.md

 # Getting started
 This repository contains scripts and services for use with ARK Electronics companion computer hardware.

-You can safely run this script multiple times.
+Run the setup script on the device.
+This script can be safely run multiple times.
+Clean builds of each repository are performed on each run.
 ```
 ./setup.sh
 ```